+One of the things to do in Portugal is definitely visiting Porto.
 The city of Porto has a remarkable importance in Portugal’s history – it was the city that gave the name to this beautiful country.
 By visiting Porto you will discover a city like no other in Europe, friendly people, a rich gastronomy and much more – there are in fact so many things to do in Porto!
-Come with us and visit the beautiful city of Porto.

 Here are the places to visit and things to do in Porto: